broadinstitute/smaht-metadata-generator/README.md

 ## Overview

-This pipeline reads in: donor metadata, sample tables for short‑read, long‑read, and RNA inputs, plus a UBERON mapping file.
+This pipeline reads in: donor metadata, sample tables for short read, long read, and RNA inputs, plus a UBERON mapping file.
 It then produces eight metadata sheets with properly formatted `submitted_id` values:

 - **Donor**: one row per donor
 - **Tissue**: one row per core tissue code